Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-dictionaries.md

 ## Introduction

 The overall concept for iterating over dictionaries is the same as iterating over lists.
-We can use `for` loops to iterate over **each key-value pair in a dictionary.**
+We use `for` loops to iterate over each dictionary item.

-However, because dictionaries are key-value pairs, there are a few differences to pay attention to.
+However, because dictionary items are key-value pairs, there are a few ways that we can iterate over them: **by key-value pair**, **by key alone**, or **by value alone**.

 ## `for` Loops for Keys and Values Need `.items()`

-To iterate over a dictionary, we can use the following syntax:
+To iterate over the key-value pairs of a dictionary, we use the following syntax:

 ```python
 for my_key, my_value in my_dict.items():